 Available in three colors, grey, yellow, and teal, they feature an inline remote and microphone.
 No volume control is offered, but you'll be able to answer and end calls, as well as play and pause music.

-If you'd like headphones that won't show much wear, consider the Harman Kardon AKG Y20U.
+If you'd like headphones that won't show much wear, consider the Harman Kardon AKG Y20U for $30.

 Audio Technica QuietPoint